92 Fascinating Facts About William Shatner

 Born March 22, 1931 in Montreal, Quebec, Canada, William Shatner has been an indelible part of popular culture for a good portion of a century.
 Though he’s most recognizable as Captain James T. Kirk in the Star Trek film and television franchise, Shatner’s career has encompassed everything from the earliest days of television to spoken-word recordings to his own sci-fi book series (TekWar).

-The nonagenarian will have a birthday celebration the weekend of July 23, 2021, in Ticonderoga, New York, when he attends a gathering at a replica Enterprise set.
-In the meantime, we’ve compiled 90 of the more compelling facts and details of the actor’s life and career, from his painful encounter with Koko the gorilla to a failed attempt to get Captain Kirk some robot action.
+The nonagenarian will be celebrating his 92nd birthday in 2023, and so we’ve compiled 92 of the more compelling facts and details of the actor’s life and career, from his painful encounter with Koko the gorilla to a failed attempt to get Captain Kirk some robot action.
 Happy birthday, Bill.

 1. William Shatner was once an understudy for Christopher Plummer.

 Shatner had been acting in a variety of theatrical productions before moving to Toronto, joining the Stratford Festival troupe, and putting on a production of Henry V in 1956.
 One night, when Plummer was suffering from a kidney stone—which the actor said he originally thought it was a bout of syphilis—Shatner was called to the stage and performed the title role flawlessly, receiving a standing ovation.
 In his autobiography, Up Till Now (2008), Shatner recalled “that was the night I knew I was an actor.”

 2. Shatner’s dad was not thrilled about his son’s chosen profession.

 Shatner’s career path was not endorsed by his father Joseph, who wanted his son to join him in the men’s clothing industry.
 Shatner attended McGill University and received a Bachelor of Business Administration degree in anticipation of doing just that before he decided to pursue acting instead.